ahmedllshafiey/Spring-Todo-App/README.md

 ## Description

-This is a Todo List application built with React and Material-UI for the frontend, and Spring Boot for the backend.
+This is a Todo List application built with React for the frontend, and Spring Boot for the backend.
 The application allows users to manage their tasks by adding, viewing, and deleting them.

 ## Features